-Salat vinaigrette is a traditional Ukrainian beet salad.
-It is the perfect sort of salad to make in the fall and winter, as it features cold weather vegetables.
+Salat vinegret is a traditional Eastern European pickled vegetable salad.
 This bright and beautiful salad is a simple and delicious side dish.

-Salat Vinaigrette is a Russian – Ukrainian beet salad that features winter vegetables.
-It is a beautifully colourful and is a delicious alternative to a typical potato salad.
+Salat vinegret is an Eastern European beet and potato salad that features pickled vegetables.
+It is a colorful, flavor-packed alternative to typical potato salads.

 - Prep Time: 15 minutes